InfTkm/ethereum-lab1/README.md

   * This first migration deploys the Migrations.sol contract.
 * **test**
   * This directory is for writing tests in Javascript.
-Typically uses the mocha framework and chai assertions library.
+Typically uses the mocha framework and Chai Assertions library.
 In more complex deployments, this directory structure will mirror the directory structure required by the application.
 * **truffle-config.js**